-- 1. Students will complete guizzes and assignments based on the material provided for the course. - 2.
-Students will complete online guizzes and objective exams.

-Methods of Instruction/Course Format/Delivery: Content for the course will be delivered using lecture, textbook content and online instruction.
-Students in traditional, hybrid and Internet classes will have access to courses via Canvas.
-Students in the traditional class will meet regularly for lecture.
+- 1. Students will complete quizzes and assignments based on the material provided for the course. - 2.
+Students will complete online objective exams.
+For the online section Test 2 and the Final Exam will be in the presence of a testing proctor. - Methods of Instruction/Course Format/Delivery: Students in traditional, hybrid and Internet classes will have access to courses via Canvas.
+Students in the traditional class will meet regularly for lectures.
 Students in the Internet class will be required to take quizzes and exams at an approved testing facility or, they may also be administered by the instructor.
 Students in hybrid classes will have both in class and online assignments.
+Hybrid classes are required to read assigned material, take quizzes and exams as assigned by the instructor, and complete assigned homework prior to meeting for the face to face labs.
 Resources for this course, provided through Canvas, include the following Sections in Canvas....

-- Modules: Chapter study materials, self-assessment exercises, quizzes and exams - Announcements and Recent Activities List: Instructor Announcements - Inbox: Email (to communicate with instructor and classmates inside Canvas) - · Grades: Student grades - Other sections, as assigned by the Instructor: Students in both the traditional and Internet classes should use the People feature within Canvas (includes Canvas Email) to communicate with the instructor.
+Modules: Chapter study materials, self-assessment exercises, quizzes and exams

+Announcements and Recent Activities List: Instructor Announcements

+- Inbox: Email (to communicate with instructor and classmates inside Canvas) - Grades: Student grades - Other sections, as assigned by the Instructor: Students in both the traditional and Internet classes should use the People feature within Canvas (includes Canvas Email) to communicate with the instructor.
 Using Canvas Email located in the "In Box" menu, gives the student access to the instructor and other classmates without having to remember or type email addresses; the student just selects a name from the list.
 The instructor will attempt to respond to all Canvas email within a timely manner.
 Please always include in the subject line of the Canvas email, the student's name, course number and course section number.